MD-Anderson-Bioinformatics/BatchEffectsPackage/README.md

-# MBatch and MBatchUtils R Packages and MBatch Stand-Alone Docker Image with RStudio
+# MBatch and MBatchUtils R Packages and MBatch Stand-Alone Docker Image

 This is for educational and research purposes only.